 A properly executed industrial hemp processing facility requires Big-Ag infrastructure.
 This includes:

 This is the only way to create a stable supply chain that farmers, investors, and manufacturers can trust.
 At the end of the day, the only way that hemp is valuable to a manufacturer is if it can be applied in mass manufacturing.

 At this current moment, most farmers who have committed to industrial hemp are growing small batches (dozens or hundreds of acres).
 The lack of supply does not allow for companies to use hemp-based materials on a regular basis.
 This means that hemp materials end up stuck in R&D labs wasting the time, money, and energy of the companies that want to use them.

 The American company that can source and process 1,000,000+ pounds of hemp per day will create a supply chain that American manufacturers can rely upon.

 In order to properly scale an industrial hemp processing facility, a few key things must be secured:

-If all 4 of these key pieces within a hemp supply chain are not properly secured, an industrial hemp processing facility is setting themselves up to fail.
+If all 5 of these key pieces within a hemp supply chain are not properly secured, an industrial hemp material supplier is setting themselves up for failure.

 – Heartland Team